Fishing in Seattle:<br>2026 Calendar & Fishing Seasons

 September Fishing in Seattle

-September ocean coho fishing trips are some of the best Seattle fishing charters you can hop on.
-September has been a rock-solid month for the past few seasons, with limits of coho salmon being caught regularly with a good average size.
-These coho are great biting fish as that’s all they want to do before switching to migration mode.
-In September, the coho come flooding in from the Pacific Ocean and we get a chance to chase them before they hit the freshwater.
+In September, the coho come flooding in from the Pacific Ocean, and we get a chance to chase them before they hit the freshwater.
+This has has been a rock-solid month for the past few seasons, with limits of coho salmon being caught regularly with a good average size.
+These coho are great biting fish, as that’s all they want to do before switching to migration mode.
 You don’t want to miss out on September salmon fishing in Seattle!

 October Fishing in Seattle